The Internet Loves This Dad Who Crashed His Daughter's First Day Of Grad School

 These parents have been unable to get home because Houston's airports had to close over the weekend, USA Today reports.
 Bush Intercontinental and Hobby airports started running again in a limited capacity on Wednesday afternoon, but Houston Airports wrote in a Facebook post that flights probably wouldn't be back to normal until the weekend.
 On top of that, the roads around the airport have been flooded, making travel even more difficult.

-Luckily, it looks like some travellers are making the most of their inability to get home.
+Luckily, it looks like some travelers are making the most of their inability to get home.

 Advertisement